How Citizenship-Based Taxation Affects U.S. Taxes for Americans

 Understanding these regulations helps ensure compliance and minimize tax liabilities while navigating the unique challenges of living outside the United States.

-What is Citizenship-Based Taxation
+What is Citizenship-Based Taxation?

 Citizenship-based taxation is a system where a nation taxes its citizens regardless of residency status.
 This means U.S. citizens and permanent residents must pay taxes to the U.S. on their global income, no matter where they live or earn that income.
+The U.S. is one of the only countries that tax based on citizenship.
+(The other is Eritrea, a country located in the Horn of Africa.)

 Unlike most countries that tax based on residency (including Switzerland and Germany), the United States requires citizens to file and pay taxes even if they reside abroad, ensuring compliance with U.S. tax laws irrespective of their physical location.

-U.S. Citizenship-Based Taxation in Historical Context
+Citizenship-Based Taxation in Historical Context

 The concept of citizenship-based taxation dates back to the Civil War.
 In 1861, President Abraham Lincoln’s administration introduced income tax to finance the war effort, initially targeting residents.

 However, by 1864, the government extended this obligation to all U.S. citizens, regardless of residency, to prevent tax evasion by those fleeing abroad.
 This principle was codified in the Revenue Act of 1913, which solidified the requirement for citizens to report and pay taxes on worldwide income.
-(1)

 Taxation Based on Citizenship Versus Residency